-A Public Transit-Human Services Transportation Plan (Coordinated Plan) has been prepared by AMBAG for the tri-county region as required by federal statutes.
-The Coordinated Plan identifies local transit needs for the elderly, disabled, and low income, and facilitates applications for the FTA Section 5310 grant program.
+A Public Transit-Human Services Transportation Plan (Coordinated Plan) was prepared by AMBAG for the tricounty region as required by federal statutes.
+The Coordinated Plan identifies local transit needs for the elderly, disabled, and low income, and facilitates applications for the Federal Transit Administration (FTA) Section 5310 grant program.
 It also includes strategies and activities to address identified gaps in the transit network and achieve efficiencies in service delivery.
-The Coordinated Plan was adopted by AMBAG in October 2013.
+The Coordinated Plan, last adopted by AMBAG in October 2018, is currently being updated and will be completed by Fall 2022.